SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

-This approach matches the reality that you don't know ahead of time every error that could happen while the code is running, especially when propagating errors thrown by code you didn't write.
+This approach matches the reality that you don't know ahead of time every error that could happen while the code is running, especially when propagating errors thrown somewhere else.
+This approach also reflects the fact that errors can change over time.
 New versions of a library can throw new errors --- including libraries used by your dependencies --- and the rich complexity of real-world user configurations